 This attractive bird may be seen singly, but more often in flocks, especially in November to early February.
-As of May 2003, it has been recorded in every month of the year.
-The cedar waxwing breeds across most of the province (Cadman et al., 1987, pp.338-339): the Ontario Atlas records confirmed breeding in 3 quadrants of the area, plus probable breeding in the southwest quadrant.
+It may be seen in every month of the year.
+The larger groups are feeding flocks, which appear to consume berries from suitable trees (e.g., mountain ash, cherry).
+The cedar waxwing breeds across most of the province (Cadman et al., 1987, pp.338-339).
+The later edition (Cadman et al., 2007, pp.458-459) affirms the presence of the bird, though confirmed breeding is in the western 10-km census squares of the area, closer to Rice Lake.

-One often sees a few birds here and there, and occasionally a few tens or hundreds of individuals.
+One often sees a few (1 to 4) birds here and there, year round, and especially in later summer, though seldom in the first half of the year, in recent times.
+Occasionally one may be lucky enough to encounter a flock of a few tens or hundreds of individuals.
 They congregate in bare trees and together raise a distinctive, pleasingly gentle squeaking or murmuring tone.
-The largest recorded flocks comprised approximately 150 birds (02 and 18 December 2001), 300 birds (23-24 December 1999) and 90-120 birds (31 January and 02 February 1999).
+They have interesting social behaviours (e.g., Lawrence, 1974).
+The largest recorded flocks seen in the township comprised approximately 150 birds (02 and 18 December 2001), 300 birds (23-24 December 1999) and 120 and 90 birds (31 January and 02 February 1999).
+More recently, 240 birds were seen on 02 January 2011, and 30-plus on 29 December 2020.
+Thus, in contrast to solo birds and small groups, flocks are found in a narrow time window of about 8 weeks, from early December to early February.

 The Bohemian waxwing, Bombycilla garrulus, is seen less frequently in southern Ontario, often in company with the more abundant cedar waxwing.
-A possible sighting was made on 03 December 1999, a month in which the species was seen at numerous locations across southern Ontario, in addition to the single definite sighting of 19 March 2000, recorded in the histogram.
+A possible sighting was made on 03 December 1999, a month in which the species was seen at numerous locations across southern Ontario, in addition to the single definite sighting of 19 March 2000 (recorded in the 1999-2003 histogram).
+Bombycilla garrulus is the one waxwing species found in eastern Britain during winter irruptions (Gooders, 1986).
+Cedar and Bohemian waxwings are two of three true waxwings, within the 8 or 10 bird species in the waxwing family, which includes waxwings and silky flycatchers (see, e.g., Scott, 1974, p.255).

 The cedar waxwing is a common resident at Presqu'ile provincial park, roughly 40 km to the south (LaForest, 1993, pp.290-291).
 It breeds at the park, and is present in very erratic numbers outside the breeding season.
 The Bohemian waxwing was noted at the park in three winters from 1977 to 1986, perhaps associated with periodic irruptions from its normal territory.
 It is a sporadic winter visitor in southern Ontario, breeding in the furthest-north area of the province, the Hudson Bay Lowlands (Cadman et al., 1987, p.548).